The Ficus pumila [FY-kus] [POO-mil-uh] is a fast-growing, climbing vine often referred to as the “creeping fig.” Ficus repens is also a synonym.

 Complete shade or full sunlight is not always the best option for this houseplant.

-When growing indoor, the houseplant should have access to indirect light while avoiding direct afternoon sun.
+When growing indoors, the houseplant should have access to indirect light while avoiding direct afternoon sun.
+This is because exposure to direct sunlight will burn or scorch the leaves.

 This plant can tolerate more extremes when it adjusts to the temperature.
 While it prefers warmer climates, it can be grown in colder regions.